 In terms of both protection for data and apps and the amount of uptime that you can hope to receive, the cloud is usually able to trump on-site alternatives.
 In addition, your company will not be in a position of having to fix things when there are issues, since this is one of the main benefits of a good cloud hosting service.

-Using the cloud for virtualisation is not a new concept, but as it becomes more prevalent it is necessary for all businesses to take note so that they are not left behind.
+Using cloud services like the one offered by nScaled for virtualisation is not a new concept, but as it becomes more prevalent it is necessary for all businesses to take note so that they are not left behind.

 Courtesy: Daisy Group – a leading provider of virtualisation services for businesses.